aws-samples/ecs-blue-green-deployment/README.md

 # Blue/Green deployments on ECS

-This ReadMe is in reference to blog post on [blue green deployments on ECS][link].
-Blue/Green deployments on ECS is a reference implementation that builds an automated CI/CD pipeline using CloudFormation templates.
-The pipeline leverages Amazon's Code* services to build and deploy containers onto an ECS cluster as long running services.
+This reference architecture is in reference to blog post on [blue green deployments on ECS][link].
+It creates a continuous delivery by leveraging AWS CloudFormation templates.
+The templates creates resources using Amazon's Code* services to build and deploy containers onto an ECS cluster as long running services.
 It also includes a manual approval step facilitated by lambda function that discovers and swaps target group rules between 2 target groups, promoting the green version to production and demoting the blue version to staging.

 ## Pre-Requisites
 This example uses [AWS Command Line Interface](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-welcome.html) to run Step-3 below.